auth0/docs/articles/applications/index.md

 ![](/media/articles/applications/applications-connections-example.png)

-At the Client level, you can choose which Connections are enabled for a given client.
+At the Client level, you can choose which Connections, or sources of users, are enabled for a given client.
 This is useful if you are building different applications for different audiences.
 For example, you might build a timesheet application that can only be used by employees in addition to a customer-facing application.
 The former might require only Active Directory authentication, while the latter might support authentication using Google, Facebook, and so on.

+Connections may be shared among multiple clients.

 ## Rules